 “I want to see change, so that every girl gets to go to school,” says Grâce.
-She was forced to quit school to work as a maid and shop assistant for seven years.
-Her pay went straight to her dad.
+She was forced to quit school to work as a domestic slave and shop assistant for seven years.

 “When he left me there with the woman who was going to be a kind of guardian for me, I cried for days.
 I wanted to go home to my family, but I had to get up at six every morning, clean the house and wash the dishes.
 I couldn’t go to school, I had to work in my guardian’s shop instead.
 I also had to sell shampoo at a market.”